Azakidev/Dawlf-index/Laraybis/Sirroma.md

 - The royal library
 	This library is considered the bastion of knowledge on Laraybis, containing the original copy to every document, book, or record ever made with the purpose of having a central archive of all dawlf related things.
 - Umbral plaza
-	A plaza at the center of the islands, anyone who enters Laraybis must arrive there first.
+	A plaza at the center of the islands.
+Anyone who enters Laraybis must arrive there first.
 - Hitaki nests
-	A nest for the hitakis, it also has docks and landing places for the transportation services to and from the surface.
+	A nest for the hitakis.
+It also has docks and landing zones for the transportation services to and from the surface.
 ## Connects to
 - None